 Today (17/10/2018) Microsoft released another Windows 10 19H1 preview Build 18262.100 (rs_prerelease) to the Windows Insiders in the Fast and Skip Ahead rings.
 That comes with improvements for Task Manager and Narrator.
-Also Microsoft has included an option to see which of your running apps are DPI Aware, adding a column to Task Manager so “you can find out the DPI awareness per process.” adding the ability to uninstall Windows 10 inbox apps, Narrator Improvements and various bug fixes.
+Also, Microsoft has included an option to see which of your running apps are DPI Aware, adding a column to Task Manager so “you can find out the DPI awareness per process.” adding the ability to uninstall Windows 10 inbox apps, Narrator Improvements, and various bug fixes.

 What’s new Windows 10 Build 18262?

 Task Manager is getting a new optional column that would show you DPI awareness per process.
-You can right-click on any of the columns and click Select Columns to add DPI Awareness option in Task Manager.
+You can right-click on any of the columns and click Select Columns to add the DPI Awareness option in Task Manager.

 Interested to know which of your running apps is DPI Aware?
 We’ve added a new optional column to the Details tab of Task Manager so you can find out the DPI awareness per process – here’s what it looks like:

 With 19H1 Preview build 18262 Microsoft adding the ability to uninstall the following (preinstalled) Windows 10 apps via the context menu on the Start menu All Apps list.
 Microsoft State on a blog post: